What to See in Algiers

 A visit to Algiers is a walk through the twists and turns of the city’s complex history.
 While Algeria gained independence from France in 1962, traces of this time and earlier eras still mix with modern life.
 The ruins of an expansive Roman outpost –Tipaza– lie a short distance from the capital, while inside Algiers, a modern seaside promenade with a towering Ferris wheel attracts as much attention as Ottoman architecture or statues and gardens from the French period.

 In recent years, Algeria has focused more on its tourist infrastructure, and visitors to the capital can tour sites that document these different eras and celebrate the country’s rich heritage.
-When traveling to Algiers, be sure to visit each of these incredible spots:
+When traveling to Algeria, here’s what to see in Algiers.

 Two Ottoman mosques stand at the base of the city along the bay.
 The first, called the “old mosque” or the Great Mosque (al-Jamaa al-Kabir), dates from the eleventh century and spreads across several blocks.
 Outer walls with intricately carved archways give way to an expansive space for prayer inside, dotted with a forest of round columns and small nooks.
 In the center, a tree-lined courtyard hosts fountains and faucets for ritual absolutions, and provides a glimpse of the blue sky above.
 If you enter from the main street, look for the pulpit or mihrab in the back right, where an Arabic inscription lists a construction date of 1097.